benjamindominikmaier/mixedstrobes_altstrobes/README.md

 	-f INT strobe_fraction [60]
 	-t INT number of threads [3]
 	-o name of output tsv-file [output.tsv]
-	-c Choice of protocol to use; kmers, minstrobes, hybridstrobes, altstrobes, randstrobes [randstrobes].
+	-c Choice of protocol to use; kmers, minstrobes, hybridstrobes, altstrobes, randstrobes, multistrobes [randstrobes].
 	-C UINT Mask (do not process) strobemer hits with count larger than C [1000] -L UINT Print at most L NAMs per query [1000].
 Will print the NAMs with highest score S = n_strobemer_hits * query_span.
 	-S Sort output NAMs for each query based on score.
 Default is to sort first by ref ID, then by query coordinate, then by reference coordinate.